6 benefits from having a QA/BA in your development team

 - Contributing to a shared understanding between the development and product teams.

-6 advantages that your team and project gets with a QA/BA
+6 advantages that your team and product gets with a QA/BA

 Let’s assume that the team’s goal is to create a brand new product or enhance a solution already on the market.
 Above all else, what is expected from them is creative thinking and the ability to solve problems.
 Introducing a specialist to the team who can facilitate this process, knows techniques that will help the team dig deeper into the business objective, and at the same time remembers about crucial edge cases brings a lot of value to the general team effort.